 Authorship of papers

-REurEDC is a publication aimed at teachers and researchers in the field of science didactics, as well as science teachers and individuals engaged in scientific outreach.
-Therefore, potential authors of manuscripts submitted to this publication should also belong to these professional sectors.
+REurEDC is a publication aimed at teachers and researchers in the field of science education, as well as science teachers and individuals engaged in science communication.
+Therefore, authors submitting manuscripts to this journal should belong to these professional sectors.

 Publication Frequency